mkornfeld/hugo_profile/content/blogs/forecasting_energy_markets.md

 I create the model by passing the dataframe ```natural_gas_data```, train the model by having the previous 50 days predict the next day, forecast the next 150 days, and use the data in the column "value".

 After training the models, the best model is graphed below.
-The Support Vector regressor was the best model, and had an r<sup>2</sup> value of 0.982 with the testing data and a mean average error of 0.190.
+The Random Forest regressor was the best model, and had an r<sup>2</sup> value of 0.988 with the testing data and a mean average error of 0.158.

 ```Python
 natural_gas_forecast = ForecastModel(df = natural_gas_data, num_shifts = 50, num_predict = 150, col = 'value')